Tanmoy-Sarkar/RailwayHelpline-Messenger-and-Telegram-Bot/README.md

 It is deployed in Heroku.
 Messenger:
-The page can be found at https://www.facebook.com/BangladeshRailwayHelpline/ Due to facebook permission problem cannot bot cannot send message publicly.
+The page can be found at https://www.facebook.com/BangladeshRailwayHelpline/ Due to facebook permission problem bot cannot send message publicly.
 Telegram:
 Bot can be found at http://t.me/Bangladesh_Railway_Helpline_Bot